WebAssembly/shared-everything-threads/proposals/shared-everything-threads/Overview.md

 wrapper."
-It behaves like a thread-local global initialized to `ref.null nofunc` on each thread, so if it is called immediately after being shared with another thread, it will behave as though calling `null`. `WebAssembly.SharedFunction` has a `set` method that sets the wrapped function on the current realm, and it throws an error if the current realm's wrapped function has already been set to a non-null value.
+It behaves like a thread-local global initialized to `ref.null nofunc` on each thread, so if it is called immediately after being shared with another thread, it will behave as though calling `null`. `WebAssembly.SharedFunction` has a `set` method that sets the wrapped function on the current thread, and it throws an error if the current thread's wrapped function has already been set to a non-null value.
 The `WebAssembly.SharedFunction` constructor with the `thread-local` option supplied implicitly calls `set`, so it cannot be called again on that original thread (unless the function was constructed wrapping `null` in the first place).